-Because mental health counseling licensure requirements may differ in each state, students are encouraged to contact, early in their program, the licensing agencies of any state to which they may later apply for licensure.
-Students should ask about any specific additional coursework or other requirements which may be necessary for them to obtain licensure in that state.
+Mental health counseling licensure requirements may differ in each state.
+Students are encouraged to contact the licensing agencies of states in which they may want to apply for licensure and ask about specific coursework or other requirements necessary for licensure in that state.

-Regarding licensure in New Mexico, applicants should obtain information directly from the Counseling and Therapy Practice Board, Resolution and Licensing Department, 2055 Pacheco Street, Santa Fe, NM 87504, (505) 476-7100.
+In New Mexico, applicants may obtain information directly from the Counseling and Therapy Practice Board, Resolution and Licensing Department, 2055 Pacheco Street, Santa Fe, NM 87504, (505) 476-7100.